freedomofpress/securedrop/docs/deployment_practices.md

 * Downtime alerts (Nagios or Pingdom)
 * Two-factor authentication (see libpam-google-authenticator)

+It's preferable for the landing page to have its own server instead of hosting it alongside other sites running potentially vulnerable software or content management systems.
+Check that user and group file permissions are locked down and that modules or gateway interfaces for dynamic scripting languages are not enabled.
+You don't want any unnecessary code or services running as this increases the attack surface.

 ### Minimum requirements for the SecureDrop environment

 * The Application and Monitor servers should be dedicated physical machines, not virtual machines.